metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - polynomial commitments $C_i = \{g^{a_{i0}}, g^{a_{i1}}, \ldots, g^{a_{i(t-1)}}\}$ — an ordered array of public keys derived from the `secret_coefficients`
 - a hash on array of data, mandatorily including the polynomial commitments, and possibly other public data (examples: the generation count and / or threshold, the public key of the candidate, etc)

-The applications for participation must be sortable through a standard deterministic algorithm - for example, by sorting hashes by value.
-The algorithm must be chosen so as to minimize the probability for sorting collisions, even as a result of collaboration between candidates to create one.
+Applications MUST be deterministically sortable, for example, by lexicographically ordering their SHA-256 hashes.
+The sorting method MUST be selected to minimize the probability of collisions, even if candidates collaborate maliciously to produce them.

 ### Coordinator processing of polynomial commitments